sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 If new-parent is equal to `#-1`, then object is given no parent at all; it becomes a new root of the parent/child hierarchy.
 In this case, all formerly inherited properties on object are simply removed.

 If new-parents is equal to {}, then object is given no parent at all; it becomes a new root of the parent/child hierarchy.
 In this case, all formerly inherited properties on object are simply removed.

+> Warning: On the subject of multiple inheritance, the author (Slither) thinks you should completely avoid it.
+Prefer [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 **Function: `valid`**